 Most picture books are written for a double audience.
 Of course they're designed to appeal to children, who will hopefully enjoy them over and over and over, but they also have to capture the adult imagination.
-They who make the initial purchase are often the first to be won over by the book’s artwork, premise and story.
-The magical books that become classics, such as one that’s become an integral part of standard American bedtime rituals, “Goodnight Moon,” entrance both audiences equally.
+Those who make the initial purchase are often the first to be won over by the book's artwork, premise and story.
+The magical books that become classics, like one that's become an integral part of standard American bedtime rituals, "Goodnight Moon," entrance both audiences equally.

 Published in 2008, "Goodnight Bush" offered its readers a moment of grave-dancing on the impending end of a two-term administration forever marked by endless war and a catastrophic economic recession.
 As favors for Election Night parties go, it got the job done handsomely, with its good-nights a mixture of the serious ("good night, old growth trees / good night, detainees") and the weird (a seriously creepy "quiet Dick Cheney" in the rocking chair "whispering 'hush'").
 The relief is palpable with every page turn and repeated "goodnight": good night, at last, to all that — forever, let's hope.

 "Goodnight Trump," coming not even two full years into Trump's term, functions less as an exhalation and more like a spell to soothe the fried nerves of the frazzled left, something to flip through at 2 a.m. while the Ambien kicks in.
 Goodnights wished to the contents and inhabitants of "the very classy room," — which range from the cheeky, with two "grabbable" kittens and "golden showers for the rich," to the disturbing, namely "a pretty young bunny whom money has hushed" bound and gagged in the rocking chair and a doll huddled in a corner, "held in a cage" — form a litany of accusations against the president's crimes against humanity and taste, juxtaposed for maximum horror and revulsion.